-No. It is not diploma bound, however, students receive a certificate of achievement representing completion of a four year modified program.
+No. It is not diploma bound, however, students receive a certificate of achievement representing completion of a four-year modified program.

-Yes, the students can choose to participate in sports, drama productions, clubs, and other activities offered by the school.
+Yes, the students can choose to participate in sports, drama productions, clubs and other activities offered by the school.

-No, students must be incoming freshman.
+No. Students must be incoming freshmen.

 Academics & Student Support